-The best bookcase designs grow and adapt with our homes.
+The best bookcase design grows and adapts with our homes.
 It can be endlessly modified to suit our needs, and includes accessories and functional solutions that create enduring appeal.
-These classic bookshelves and storage systems, conceived by designers Dieter Rams, Fritz Haller, Nisse and Kajsa Strinning, Franco Albini and Franca Helg, and Peter Lassen, have stood the test of time, and can be adapted to any space.
-Each of the carefully considered designs has grown into a collection beloved by architects, globally.
+These classic bookshelves and shelving systems, conceived by designers Dieter Rams, Fritz Haller, Nisse and Kajsa Strinning, Franco Albini and Franca Helg, and Peter Lassen, have stood the test of time, and can be adapted to any space.
+Each of the carefully considered shelving designs has grown into a collection beloved by architects, globally.

 A modular bookcase conceived by an artist

 Load-it shelving system by Wolfgang Tolk and Porro